-The phenomenon like "Flooding" is very common for the people of Bangladesh and important factors influencing agriculture and other livelihoods in general.
-The FFWC is one of the major agencies under the Bangladesh Water Development Board (BWDB) to generate and provide flood forecast and warning information to all important national agencies and local communities.
+The phenomenon like "Flooding" is very common for the peoples of Bangladesh and important factors influencing Agriculture and other livelihoods in general.
+The Flood Forecasting and Warning Center (FFWC) is one of the major agencies under the Bangladesh Water Development Board (BWDB) to generate and provide flood forecast and warning information to all important national agencies and local communities.
 The agency through its various products involved in flash flood forecast, flood risk management, community-based flood warning and structural based forecasting.
-It will be excellent opportunity for the participants to know and visit the FFWC, Bangladesh as a part of the training workshop.
+It will be excellent opportunity for the participants to know and visit the local BWDB, Bangladesh as a part of the training workshop.
 The other objectives of the visit are as follows.

-- 1. Know about the products and services of the FFWC; - 2.
-Know about how to access this information and to use in the actual situations; - 3.
-Understand the meaning of the various warning issued by the FFWC.
+- 1.Know about the products and services of the FFWC/BWDB - 2.Know about how to access this information and to use in the actual situations. - 3.Understand the meaning of the various warning issued by the FFWC